Additive Manufacturing Binder Removal From Binder Jet Printed Parts

 Rapid Post Process For Additive Manufacturing Binder Removal

-Debinding feedstock extrusion and binder-jetting 3D-printed parts are important steps in parts post-processing.
-Typically, the binder is removed to a level that creates porosity, providing paths for the remaining binder to burn off during sintering.
-TheĀ VCN Process is a fast, environmentally safe, cost-effective way to remove binder.
-The EPA allows chlorinated and other NESHAP solvents in our VCN systems due to the low emissions recorded in our systems over the last 25 years.
+Debinding of feedstock extrusion and binder-jetting 3D-printed components constitutes critical stages in post-processing.
+Typically, the binder is removed to a porosity-inducing degree, enabling pathways for residual binder volatilization during sintering.
+TheĀ VCN Process offers a rapid, environmentally friendly, and cost-efficient method for binder removal.
+The EPA permits the use of chlorinated and other NESHAP-compliant solvents in our VCN (Vacuum Cycling Nucleation) systems, attributable to the minimal emissions observed over the past 25 years.

 Related Articles